Boimorto: Other heritage

 Highway location marker: several roads of the town hall, such as CP-0602 and CP-1003 keep highway location marker in granite.
 These were standardized with the Peña Plan in 1939.

 Culture

-Festival de la Luz

-The Festival de la Luz is the best-known event in the municipality.
-Created by Luz Casal, this festival has brought artists such as: Manolo García, Los Secretos, Rosendo, Kiko Veneno, Men G, Bizarro Love Triangle, Heredeiros da Crus, Love of Lesbian, Social Security, Conchita, Agoraphobia, Total Sinister, Jarabe de Palo, Fito & Fitipaldis, ...

-The name of the festival is in honor of its creator, Luz Casal.

 Cantares de Reis (Song of Kings)

 Contest of traditional music of kings, in which crews participate inscribed interpreting a "sing of kings".
 It will be valued that it is a traditional song and the authenticity of the piece; besides the tuning and the difficulty.

 Conrobla

 La Conrobla is a traditional music festival held on the first weekend of July, and the Santiaguiños Folkloric Association has been organizing this event since 2005.

 In addition to music, we can find traditional games, dance and music workshops, and samples of local crafts.

 Fair

 The first Saturday of every month the fair is celebrated, being able to find in it both agrarian surpluses, as well as clothes, footwear, farm implements ...